dappledger/AnnChain/README.md

 <a id="orgf101d9a"></a>

-## New an Agnine instance and start it
+## New an Angine instance and start it

 First, you need to import angine into your project :-) then,